As death toll from Maui fire reaches 89, authorities say effort to count the losses is just starting

 At least 2,200 buildings were damaged or destroyed in West Maui, Green said, of which 86% were residential.
 Across the island, he added, damage was estimated at close to $6 billion.
 He said it would take “an incredible amount of time” to recover.”

-At least two other fires have been burning in Maui, with no fatalities reported thus far: in south Maui’s Kihei area and in the mountainous, inland communities known as Upcountry.
-A fourth broke out Friday evening in Kaanapali, a coastal community in West Maui north of Lahaina, but crews were able to extinguish it, authorities said.
+At least two other fires have been burning on Maui, with no fatalities reported thus far: in south Maui’s Kihei area and in the mountainous, inland communities known as Upcountry.
+A fourth broke out Friday evening in Kaanapali, a coastal community north of Lahaina, but crews were able to extinguish it, authorities said.

 Green said the Upcountry fire had affected 544 structures, of which 96% were residential.